kdgdkd/MIDImod/README.md

 - **JSON Errors**: MIDImod will report syntax errors.
 Use an online JSON validator if needed.

-- **Encoding**: Save .json files as UTF-8.

 ## Contributions

-Suggestions & bug reports are welcome!
-Please open an "Issue" on GitHub.
+This code has been written by an amateur musician AND coder.
+I use MIDImod, it seems work.
+I am very open to suggestions, comments & bug reports.
+You can open an "Issue" on GitHub.

 ## License